tlvaldepena/vectorsurv.org/_docs/arthropod/v5/collection.md

 ### Input Methods:

 You will see a single mobile-friendly form if your screen size is smaller than 768px.
 If your screen size is larger than 768px, there you will see two input methods: A tabular input similar to the legacy form where you can update multiple abundances in one go and the mobile-friendly form where you can input one abundance at a time.
-The input style will remember the last selection you made (eg: If you selected Form Input, it will always load on Form Input until you select Tabular Input, then it will always load the Tabular Input first.)
+The input style will remember the last selection you made (e.g.: If you selected Form Input, it will always load on Form Input until you select Tabular Input, then it will always load the Tabular Input first.)

 Note: Edits made using either style of input are not saved until the Save Collection or Update Collection button has been clicked.